 At the end of each semester, a computation is made of both the semester and cumulative college GPAs on all credit hours applicable toward the LAS degree.

 By University policy, instructors are directed to submit grades for all freshmen at the end of the first eight weeks (midterm) of each semester.
 These grades are not used in calculating the GPA; rather, they are intended to help students evaluate their progress in each course and to assist college and departmental advisors in counseling students about their academic program.
 After a suspension due to computer system issues, the practice of instructors submitting midterm grades for all freshmen is expected to be reinstated in 2006-2007.
 Be sure to consult instructors directly for any questions regarding student progress at midterm in each course.
 College deans and college and department advisors are also available to discuss student progress.

-Semester grade reports are posted to the University's Office of Admissions and Records website.
-Discuss grade reports with academic advisors while planning one's degree program.
+Semester grade reports are posted to UI-Integrate Student Self Service.
+Discuss grade reports with academic advisers while planning one's degree program.
 Students are encouraged to share the report with their parent(s) or guardian(s).